dave-sommerville/theForks.io/README.md

 # theForks.io

-## Winnipeg Open Source Showcase
+#### Winnipeg Open Source Showcase

-Welcome!
-This is a **community-driven repository** where Winnipeg (and Manitoba) developers can share small open-source programs, scripts, and projects.
+Hello Winnipeg!
+Welcome to TheForks.io

+Winnipeg is home to an robust tech scene that is beginning to evolve in new and exciting ways.
+The Forks historical site embodies a spirit of teamwork and communication.
+TheForks.io is for Manitoban programmers, developers, and designers to share, discover, and discuss local open-source programs and projects.

 Whether you’ve built a handy CLI tool, a small web app, or just a fun experiment, we want to showcase it here!
-Let's see how creative this can get!

----
+#### Specifics

+My name is [Dave Sommerville](https://ds-code.ca) and I'm a recent graduate from [MITT](https://mitt.ca).
+I'm currently the sole moderator for this repo, but I want to change that.
+Once I get things established, I will share permissions with a select group of people to ensure integrity and longevity for the project.
+In the meantime, I will handle all contributions to the best of my ability.

+###### This space is for programmers of all experience levels.

+Whether you're new to git or a senior developer, if you have one or two open-source projects that you are proud of and want to share with an interested and local audience, you are in the right place.
+For the foreseeable future, contributors will be limited to two projects to share.
+You are able to replace, update, or remove those programs as you wish of course.
+Please note the Code of Conduct and the Contribution guide below

+###### **Why Contribute?**

+By adding your project, you get:

+⦁	Visibility — Your work is showcased alongside other local devs.

+⦁	Portfolio Material — Link to your project in job applications or resumes.

+⦁	Networking — Connect with other Winnipeg developers.

+⦁	Git \& Open Source Practice — Learn pull requests, forks, branching, and reviewing code.

+⦁	Community Impact — Inspire others to learn and build.

+**Please note:** This is NOT a space for selling products or yourself.
+Programs offered here are meant for community engagement.
+Let your work speak for itself.

+###### **Please share with the developers in your circle**

+We can turn this into something awesome, but we can only do that if we share it with others.
+If you have any programmers, developers, web/app designers, or general tech enthusiasts, please send this repo their way.

-## 📜 How to Contribute
+#### How to Contribute

 1. **Fork** this repository.
 2. Create a **new folder** in `/winnipeg-programs-directory` and name it after your project.
 3. Add your source code and a `README.md` in your project folder that includes:

-   - Project name
+   * Project name
-   - Short description
+   * Short description
-   - How to run it
+   * How to run it
-   - Author info (name, link, etc.)
+   * Author info (name, link, etc.)

 4. Commit your changes to your fork.
 5. **Open a Pull Request** to the `main` branch of this repo.
+6.

 Your project will be reviewed and merged for everyone to see!

-### Notes
+**Notes:**

-- Please keep your code clean and runnable.
+* Please keep your code clean and runnable.
-- Include instructions so others can try it.
+* Include instructions so others can try it.
-- MIT license is the default.
+* MIT license is the default.

-### Code of Conduct
+#### Code of Conduct

-We are committed to a welcoming and inclusive environment for everyone.
+We are committed to fostering a welcoming, inclusive, and respectful environment for everyone.

-- Be respectful.
+* Treat others with respect.
-- Assume good intentions.
+* Assume good intentions and engage constructively.
-- No harassment or discrimination of any kind.
-- No harmful programs or scripts of any kind
+* Harassment, discrimination, or abusive behavior will not be tolerated.
+* Do not submit harmful, malicious, or destructive programs/scripts.
+* Do not post resumes, job applications, or recruitment solicitations.
+* Do not promote paywalled or commercial content.

-Violations may result in removal of contributions or removal from contributors list.
+Violations may result in removal of contributions or removal from the contributors list.
+Submissions that are intentionally malicious or destructive may be referred to law enforcement.

+Add links to discord, DS Code, something else

+Later try the contributors text